 You need to be careful about spelling in the Reading module.
 All spelling mistakes will result in penalty and the band score will rapidly decrease.
-So, check your spellings.
+So, check your spelling.

 Please, make sure you make a below if you have any queries or more explanations.